Conservatory Faculty + Staff

 M.Ed. & B.A., University of Missouri-Columbia

-Nollie Moore holds both the bachelor’s and master’s degrees in music from the University of Missouri.
-In his nearly three decades of teaching in Columbia, Missouri, he has instructed singers at every level of study.
-Under his leadership, his singers have established a tradition of successful collaborations and acclaimed performances with mid-Missouri arts organizations, in regional theatres across the nation, and on Broadway.
+In his nearly three decades of teaching in Columbia, Missouri, Nollie has instructed singers at every level of study.
+Under his leadership, his singers have established a tradition of successful collaborations and acclaimed performances with mid-Missouri arts organizations, in regional theaters across the nation, and on Broadway.

 Michael Burke '86